maxzerbini/oauth/README.md

 ## Token Formatter
 Authorization Server crypts the token using the Token Formatter and Authorization Middleware decrypts the token using the same Token Formatter.
-Programmers can develope their Token Formatter implementing the interface _TokenSecureFormatter_.
 This library contains a default implementation of the formatter interface called _SHA256RC4TokenSecureFormatter_ based on the algorithms SHA256 and RC4.
+Programmers can develop their Token Formatter implementing the interface _TokenSecureFormatter_ and this is really recommended before publishing the API in a production environment.

 ## Authorization Server usage example
 This snippet shows how to create an authorization server